If you are experiencing chest pain that is not settling, or a medical emergency that could be life-threatening, ring for an Ambulance on 000.

 Dressings: The surgery will supply patients their first dressing if the patient presents with a condition that the doctor feels needs dressing for the first time.
 Patients who have been discharged from hospital and who need dressings will need to bring in dressings – either supplied by the hospital or purchased privately.
 Patients who have an ongoing condition that needs dressing will need to bring in dressings purchased privately.
 Our Registered Nurses will give a list of what materials a patient would need to buy and bring to their next wound management appointment.

-Patients are asked to sign a Patient Agreement.
+Patient Agreement: Patients are asked to sign a Patient Agreement.
 This is to give consent for the appropriate use and restricted disclosure of your personal health information in the course of your health care.
 This consent allows those involved in your health care access to the information necessary to continue the high standard of health service you have come to expect of us.
 If a patient has records held at a hospital and wishes for a copy of those records be sent to us, we are required to fax a signed Patient Agreement to the hospital records department.
 Please refer to the Patient Agreement at Reception for detailed information.

-Your medical record is a confidential document.
+Privacy and duty of care: Your medical record is a confidential document.
 It is the policy of this practice to maintain security of personal health information at all times and to ensure that this information is only available to authorised members of staff.
 Our Practice Privacy Policy is available from our Reception desk.

-You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.
+Dealing with us anonymously: You have the right to deal with us anonymously or under a pseudonym unless it is impracticable for us to do so or unless we are required or authorised by law to only deal with identified individuals.
 If you wish to be treated as a patient anonymously or under a pseudonym you will need to pay in full yourself on the day of your treatment for your consultation(s) and you will not receive a Medicare rebate.
 This is because we are only able to bill consultations to Medicare for patients who provide us with Medicare-recognised and registered details.

-Doctors and staff work hard to provide a service that runs as smoothly as possible.
+Waiting Times: Doctors and staff work hard to provide a service that runs as smoothly as possible.
 When there are waiting times it is usually due to patients needing more time with the doctor than they realised when they made their appointment.
 We also occasionally have walk-in patients who arrive with emergency needs.
 These patients are given priority and the doctors will often send them to hospital in an Ambulance.
 This necessarily means that scheduled patients will experience some wait to be seen.
 If you have been waiting for more than 45 minutes, we ask that you come to the Reception desk and let us know.
 When our Receptionists are aware of unusually long waiting times or emergencies that have presented, they will update patients on the expected waiting time and offer an alternative doctor if available.
 This includes trying to contact patients who have not yet arrived at the surgery.
 Please help us by keeping your contact details up to date.

-Our clinical and administrative staff treat patients with respect and expect to be treated with respect in return.
+Code of Conduct: Our clinical and administrative staff treat patients with respect and expect to be treated with respect in return.
 We understand that it can be difficult for some people to manage illness, pain and worry.
 We ask that while you are in our building or grounds, or talking with us on the telephone, that you communicate with us if you are finding something too difficult to manage.
 Our doctors, staff and patients have the right to be in a safe environment and for this reason we do not accept antisocial or intimidating behaviour, physical violence or verbal abuse.

-The Flinders Peak Medical Centre securely destroys medical records that have not been accessed for specific time periods:
+Policy on the retention and destruction of health records: The Flinders Peak Medical Centre securely destroys medical records that have not been accessed for specific time periods:

 ● medical records where the last entry relates to the patient age as an infant are kept from 25 years from that child’s birth;